-Top 5 Ways of Treating Unsightly Nail Fungus
+Report on Top Ways to Treat & Get Rid of Nail Fungus

-Nail fungal infection (onychomycosis or tinea unguium) is a very hard to cure problem.
+Brown or yellow nail fungal infection also known as onychomycosis or tinea unguium is a very hard to cure problem.
 Because the fungus thrives in the nail plate, nail bed, edges and root of the nail it is impossible to get rid of without effective medical intervention.
 Furthermore, in the absence of early diagnosis and treatment, one runs the risk of transmitting the infection to other healthy finger or toe nails and cause permanent damage.

 There are many anti fungus products available in the market, but it can be quite difficult determining which option would just not mask symptoms.
 All of the prescription medications and over the counter preparations claim to use maximum strength formulas, but how can you know what will really help you cure it once and for all?

 To help you avoid frustrating trial and error attempts that most suffers go through, our online experts have thoroughly researched the market and picked the most popular and top rated solutions.
 These remedies help treat crumbly, discolored, brittle nails effectively and prevent complications in both male and female sufferers.

-To find the best nail fungus treatment options available we follow this method:
+To find the best options available we follow this method:

 Expert Investigation: Our panel of experts carefully analyzes each therapy and then rank it based on the following six-point criteria: